robske110/BanWarn/README.md

 #####/warnpardon: (1.2.0 only)

- Pardons an player or removes warns
+ Pardons a player or removes warns

  Usage: /warnpardon <PlayerName>